-Aware of the uncertainty the future holds, the limitations of traditional forecasting methods and the value in better integration across land use and transportation, Metro Vancouver and TransLink collectively pursued the scenario planning project led by WSP.
-Following the guidance provided by WSP’s consultants, the two regional agencies explored possible futures, opportunities, and challenges to identify scenarios, which allow the long-range plans to be tested for resilience.
+Aware of the uncertainty the future holds, the limitations of traditional forecasting methods, and the value of better integration across land use and transportation, Metro Vancouver and TransLink collectively pursued a scenario planning project led by WSP.
+Following the guidance provided by WSP’s consultants, the two regional agencies explored possible futures, opportunities and challenges, to identify scenarios that allowed their long-range strategies to be evaluated for resilience.

 Why scenario planning?

-As both Metro Vancouver and TransLink are in the process of updating their respective long-range planning processes, the agencies recognized the value in looking at alternative futures that could result from conditions beyond their control to help broaden the scope of considerations used to develop robust strategies and actions for the future.
+As both Metro Vancouver and TransLink are in the process of updating their respective long-range strategies (the Regional Growth Strategy and the Regional Transportation Strategy), the agencies recognized the value in looking at alternative futures that could result from conditions beyond their control to help broaden the scope of considerations used to develop robust strategies and actions for the future.